-- for large customers, not included in notified prices.
-These will be applied to customers with metering other than types 1 to 4, in addition to the applicable notified prices contained in this Tariff Schedule. - for small customers, included in notified prices (except for distribution entity alternative control services for metering services in relation to solar PV) and cannot otherwise be charged to the customer.
+- for large customers-not included in notified prices.
+These will be applied to customers with metering other than types 1 to 4, in addition to the applicable notified prices contained in this Tariff Schedule. - for small customers-are included in notified prices and cannot otherwise be charged to the customer.